TOLOSAT/flight-software/gen/README.md

-# TAPAS Configuration
+# TAPAS Generation

-This conf folder contains all the makefiles as well as some files allowing to build and launch the flight software.
+This gen folder contains all the makefiles as well as some files allowing to build and launch the flight software.
 Indeed, the project relies on a set of makefiles to create it.
 At the root of the repository, we have a Makefile that includes all the makefiles.
 We kept a simple Makefile at the root so that it could act as an interface between the user and the other makefiles.
-In the "conf" directory, we find 4 types of files: the path Makefile, the settings Makefiles, the debug Makefiles, and finally the configuration files.
+In the "gen" directory, we find 4 types of files: the path Makefile, the settings Makefiles, the debug Makefiles, and finally the generation files.

 ## Paths Makefile